RichardLions/quadtree/README.md

 ## When To Use

 A Quadtree is an optimisation technique used to structure data to improve the retrieval time of nearby objects in a 2D space.
-It does this by grouping objects into a root "quad", then when the root contains a number of objects above a threshold it splits the quad into four and groups the objects into these quads.
+It does this by grouping objects into a root quad.
+When the root quad contains a number of objects above a threshold, it is split into four quads and groups the objects into these quads.
 This is repeated for all objects in the 2D space which creates a tree of quads.

-It becomes a good choice when the cost of constructing the Quadtree is outweighed by the cost of looping over every object in the world when finding nearby objects.
+It becomes a good choice when the cost of constructing the Quadtree is outweighed by the cost of each object looping over every other object in the world when finding nearby objects.

 Note: The size of the world and the density/number of objects within it will effect how to tune the split threshold and child branch depth to achieve the best performance.